kumbulanit/t-sql/sql trainning/untitled/Module 4/Lab_Querying_Multiple_Tables.md

 - Employee full name and title
 - Department name and location
 - Manager name (if applicable)
-- Salary and hire date
+- BaseSalary and hire date
 - Only include active employees
 - Order by department, then by salary descending